abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 In Buddhist history, there was a range of schools.
 About 250 years after the Buddha, by the time of King Asoka, there were about eighteen distinct schools of Buddhism.
-Subsequent to that, there began to be a Mahayana movement, reinvigorating and redefining some of the principles.
+Subsequent to that, there began to be a Mahāyāna movement, reinvigorating and redefining some of the principles.
 One of the main principles is putting emphasis on the Bodhisattva ideal.

-The Vajrayana grew out of the Mahayana.
-There are several Vajrayana schools.
-Usually when someone says Vajrayana, they mean Tibetan.
-The Vajrayana schools in Tibet actually took many of the different schools and brought them to Tibet.
+The Vajrayāna grew out of the Mahāyāna.
+There are several Vajrayāna schools.
+Usually when someone says Vajrayāna, they mean Tibetan.
+The Vajrayāna schools in Tibet actually took many of the different schools and brought them to Tibet.
 One of the distinctive qualities of the Vajrayana is the emphasis on faith, ceremony, ritual, and the efficacy and use of that.

 These are just snapshots.
 Of course, within these there are a huge number of schools as well.
-When you look at Buddhism, there is not a Theravada tradition, a Mahayana tradition, and a Vajrayana tradition that are each homogenous and monolithic.
-A country like Thailand is considered very strictly Theravada.
-But if you start looking and digging into the history of doctrinal and popular Buddhism, one thing looks like a Mahayana teaching and then another one looks like a tantric ritual.
+When you look at Buddhism, there is not a Theravāda tradition, a Mahāyāna tradition, and a Vajrayāna tradition that are each homogenous and monolithic.
+A country like Thailand is considered very strictly Theravāda.
+But if you start looking and digging into the history of doctrinal and popular Buddhism, one thing looks like a Mahāyāna teaching and then another one looks like a tantric ritual.
 So there has been mixing and cross-pollination going on for millennia.

-14\.
-What could American culture learn from Thai culture?
+Q: What could American culture learn from Thai culture?

-What immediately comes to mind is one of the first things you learn when you go to Thailand.
-There is a phrase, *“mai pen rai.”* That would be a really good thing for American culture to learn.
+A: What immediately comes to mind is one of the first things you learn when you go to Thailand.
+There is a phrase, *mai pen rai*.
+That would be a really good thing for American culture to learn.
 It means “never mind,” as in, “let go, it’s not a big deal.”

-“*Mai pen rai.*” Literally it means, “It is not anything.”
-It allows people to navigate the thorny aspects of human relationships. “*Mai pen rai.*” That’s the way it is.
+*Mai pen rai*: literally it means, “It is not anything.”
+It allows people to navigate the thorny aspects of human relationships. *Mai pen rai.* That’s the way it is.
 Never mind.
-There is no point in getting upset. “*Mai pen rai.*”
+There is no point in getting upset. *Mai pen rai.*

 Of course, Thailand has been steeped in Buddhist culture for a long, long time.
 There is a book that was written by Phra Payutto; I don’t